magistermaks/fabric/wiki/fabric/rendering/rendering/matrices.md

 matrices.pop();
 ```

-Queterions are used to represent rotation in 3D space, learn about them here: [Queterions](quaternions.md).
+Quaternions are used to represent rotation in 3D space, learn about them here: [Quaternions](quaternions.md).

 A reference to a particular state of the matrix stack can be obtained by calling `peek()`: